Applications for Rapid Access should be made in the UAS.

 Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and can be made bi-annually coinciding with proposal deadline dates.

-If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (firstname.lastname@example.org), ahead of the deadline to discuss informally detailed requirements.
+If you are considering a BAG application please contact the eBIC team (EBICadmin@diamond.ac.uk) ahead of the deadline, to discuss informally your requirements.

 On the initial submission of a new proposal the user must supply the following details: